tvcutsem/tvcutsem.github.io/_posts/2026-04-01-ai-builds-in-typescript.md

 TypeScript extends this with a type system that serves as machine-checkable documentation and a rich [ecosystem of typed packages](https://github.com/DefinitelyTyped/DefinitelyTyped).
 Together, these properties make TypeScript a compelling choice for the code that AI agents write when they act in the world.

 Python will remain the language in which AI systems are built.
 But TypeScript may become the language in which AI systems actually "get things done".

+## Acknowledgements

+Claude helped me polish and proofread this post.
+It suggested to include a reference to Deno's permissions system, and suggested that I put the focus on JavaScript's embedding environment, which I did using the (hand-edited) table and figure.
+For all other content and ideas, blame the human :-)